edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 Currently, the following cluster providers are supported by RMK:

-- **AWS EKS | Azure AKS | GCP GKE**: Configuration for managing clusters using Cluster API.
+- **AWS EKS | Azure AKS | GCP GKE**: Configuration for managing clusters using Kubernetes Cluster API.
   Kubernetes clusters can be provisioned from scratch and destroyed via the `rmk cluster capi provision`, `rmk cluster capi destroy` commands.
   All configurations of the description of the provided target clusters are described in the values of the `Helmfile` [releases](https://github.com/edenlabllc/cluster-deps.bootstrap.infra/tree/develop/etc/deps/develop/values).
   Which in turn use the Helm charts we provide for each individual cloud provider.

-  > Since the Cluster API provider is essentially a Kubernetes operator, all configuration changes are applied declarative.
+  > Since the Kubernetes Cluster API provider is essentially a Kubernetes operator, all configuration changes are applied declarative.
   > It also does not store its state of managed resources like Terraform, but it does have a dynamic resource scanner
   > to match the current configuration.
 This leads to the fact that if it is necessary to destroy a previously